The Ultimate Best Man Duties Checklist

 2. Keep an Eye On How Your Groom Is Coping

-When he proposed he was probably just imagining the lovely life as a husband and wife he’d soon be enjoying, and not thinking about spending every spare minute looking at colour charts, cake designs and dealing with the politics of table plans and meddling mothers!
-So be sure to check in with him from time to time, just so he knows that someone understands he’s not a robot and might be feeling a bit stressed be the whole thing.
+When he proposed he was probably just imagining the lovely life as a husband and wife he’d soon be enjoying, and not thinking about spending every spare minute looking at colour charts, cake designs, and dealing with the politics of table plans and meddling mothers!
+So be sure to check in with him from time to time, just so he knows that someone understands he’s not a robot and might be feeling a bit stressed by the whole thing.
 Although it’s unlikely, you might want to call him in the week before the wedding just to make sure he’s not getting cold feet too.

 3. Help Choose Suits For The Bridal Party

 If you get the chance, offer your services when it comes to choosing the suits, especially if your friend’s sartorial decisions can be a bit dodgy from time to time!
-You might be asked to round up the other ushers too and organise a time when you can all go the the suit shop to work out the best sizes.
+You might be asked to round up the other ushers too and organise a time when you can all go the suit shop to work out the best sizes.